howset/inception/README.md

 	$> sudo rc-service sshd status
 	```
 - Install git if necessary (along with the ssh keys if necessary).

+#### To open the page
+- dont forget to open /etc/hosts and add [username].42.fr to open the page using a browser in the docker host (VM).

 ## Docker containers
 - The base image can basically be from anything, either from debian:bookworm or alpine:3.21.1 as long as the kernel is the same (linux), the difference is the size of the image using alpine ended up smaller than debian (~200 MB vs ~500 MB), and some adjustments also has to be made due to some differences between the systems (e.g. alpine has no bash by default).